Kvalifik/how-we-work/how-we-use-nodejs.md

 TypeORM CLI can generate migrations automatically based on the difference between defined entitites (`**/*.entity.ts`) and the current database schema.

-Use `npm run db:migration -- -n <nameOfTheMigration>` in order to generate a new migration file.
+Use `npx typeorm migration:generate -p -n <nameOfTheMigration>` in order to generate a new migration file.

 In order to revert a migration run `npx typeorm migration:revert`, delete the migration file and recreate the containers.